 In addition to HVAC systems, decentralized small-cohort LTC facility design with dedicated staff reduce airborne disease transmission.

-This section below summarizes scientific evidence (systematic reviews, reviews, or single studies) and guidance from the grey literature (e.g., World Health Organization [WHO]) that describe design features that prevent the spread of respiratory infection in congregate living settings, including long-term care (LTC) homes.
+This section below lists and summarizes scientific evidence (systematic reviews, reviews, or single studies) and guidance from the grey literature (e.g., World Health Organization [WHO]) that describe design features that prevent the spread of respiratory infection in congregate living settings, including long-term care (LTC) homes.
 The information presented is primarily taken directly from the original sources.

 The following terms are used throughout this briefing note:

-- A heating, ventilation and air conditioning (HVAC) system comprises the equipment, distribution system, and terminals that provide, either collectively or individually, the processes of heating, ventilating, or air conditioning to a building or portion of a building.
+- A heating, ventilation, and air conditioning (HVAC) system comprises the equipment, distribution system, and terminals that provide, either collectively or individually, the processes of heating, ventilating, or air conditioning to a building or portion of a building.
 Most HVAC systems also incorporate filtration.

 - Mechanical filtration involves the use of different types of fibrous media designed to remove particles from the airstream.
 A portion of the particles in the air entering a filter attach to the fibrous media and are removed from the air as it passes through the filter.
 The particle removal efficiency of the filter, the rate of air flow through the filter, location of the filter, and size of the particles filtered by the filtration system all contribute to the reduction of indoor particle concentrations.